-1. It has a high cost of living
+1. City life has a high cost of living

 All the benefits that cities provide come at a cost.
-From fulfilling basic needs to enjoying luxuries, everything is quite expensive there.
+From fulfilling basic needs to enjoy luxuries, everything is quite expensive there.
 Also, more and more people are moving to cities for better opportunities.
-This leads to a rise in demands for food, housing, and other resources.
+This leads to a rise in demand for food, housing, and other resources.
 As the demand rises, so does the price, and therefore the cost of living in cities increases.

 3. It has a noise pollution